BuilderIO/builder/plugins/dynamic-dropdown/README.md

 The idea behind the plugin is to generalize the use of a dropdown so the code provider will tell the plugin how to process the received data.

-First add this plugin to your organization, by visiting https://builder.io/account/organization, choosing plugins and adding `@builder.io/plugin-dynamic-dropdown`
+First add this plugin to your organization, by visiting your [organization page](https://builder.io/account/organization), choosing plugins and adding `@builder.io/plugin-dynamic-dropdown`

 <img width="1027" alt="Screen Shot 2020-05-26 at 3 16 53 PM" src="https://user-images.githubusercontent.com/5093430/82955598-0c4adc00-9f64-11ea-98d2-5f67628eff63.png">